 It’s time.
-You know that legacy phone system is becoming obsolete and switching to VoIP is the best move: There’s little shortage of benefits, and it makes sense from both administrative and business standpoint.
+You know that the legacy phone system is becoming obsolete and switching to VoIP is the best move: There’s little shortage of benefits, and it makes sense from both administrative and business standpoint.
 That said, how do you persuade your boss to make the jump?

 Upgrading a phone system is no small feat.
-And sometimes, your boss simply doesn’t realize how legacy phone systems are holding business back.
+And sometimes, your boss simply doesn’t realize how legacy phone systems are holding the business back.
 To convince the upper management of the essential phone transformation, your job is positioned to present the case tangibly while providing essential evidence of overall return on investment (ROI) – including the problems it could solve, the additional business advantages it could bring, and the potential savings in the long run.

 Here are several power-packed arguments to help you get started.